 - Medication to treat cancer, heart problems or high blood pressure

-Class 3 patients exhibit a more significant decline in hair above the temples as well as receding from the forehead.
-In Class 3 Vertex, hair loss is starting to become significant on the crown.
+- Class 3 patients exhibit a more significant decline in hair above the temples as well as receding from the forehead.
+In the Class 3 vertex, hair loss is starting to become significant on the crown.

-Class 4 hair loss may become more noticeable on the crown or patients may have significant hair loss above the temples and/or forhead.
+- Class 4 hair loss may become more noticeable on the crown or patients may have significant hair loss above the temples and/or forehead.

-Class 5 hair loss affects the front and back of the scalp with only a small remnant of the front hairline remaining and a rather large area of hair loss on the top.
+- Class 5 hair loss affects the front and back of the scalp, with only a small area of the front hairline remaining and a rather large area of hair loss on the top.

-Class 6 advanced hair loss where the hair bridging the two sides of the head is fading away or completely gone.
+- Class 6 advanced hair loss occurs when the hair bridging the two sides of the head is fading away or completely gone.
 There may still be sufficient donor hair for transplantation; however, results may be limited.

 You can meet with a Bosley professional to learn about proven options that are available to restore your hair.
 The free consultation is private, and you can learn about every state-of-the-art hair restoration treatment offered at Bosley.